 King's does not normally accept paper copies of the graduate application form as applications must be made online.
 However, if you are unable to access the online graduate application form, please contact the relevant admissions/School Office at King's for advice.

 You must provide official transcripts of all prior undergraduate (and higher) level study as part of your application, as well as two detailed academic references.
 We aim to process all applications within four to six weeks, although this may take longer in February and March, and over holiday periods.
 Whenever possible, an interview with one or more members of the academic staff is an important part of the admission process.
-Normally, in your own interest, you are advised to visit the Centre for Hellenic Studies at King's, and interviews can be conducted at any time in the year provided that your application papers have been received and sufficient time allowed for an interview to be arranged.
+Normally, in your own interest, you are advised to visit the department for Classics at King's, and interviews can be conducted at any time in the year provided that your application papers have been received and sufficient time allowed for an interview to be arranged.
 Alternatively, it is sometimes possible for interviews to be arranged in Athens, Thessaloniki or Nicosia.
 Phone or Skype interviews are an alternative method for overseas students.

 PERSONAL STATEMENT & SUPPORTING INFORMATION